OscarGomezGonzalezz/banking-app/Readme.md

 - check phone screen is correct when clerk allows sending sms
 - set complete page
 - fetch different apis for retrieving trasnfers and account balances
-- each account has a bic which is associated with different bank institutions, which each one has x icon
+- each account has a bic which is associated with different bank institutions